-Cutting away (excision) of skin spots is one of the most commonly used procedures to remove annoying and/or unsightly spots such as moles, warts, fibroids, etc. The spot is surgically removed and stitched.
+Cutting away skin spots (excision) is one of the most commonly used procedures to remove annoying and/or disfiguring spots such as birthmarks, warts, fibroids, etc. The spot is surgically removed and sutured.

 - Removal of annoying or unsightly spots

 - Our plastic surgeons are affiliated with NVPC and NVEPC

 |Cutting away skin spots (uninsured)||price|